64. Who the Fuck is Hugh?

 Work gave me a day off yesterday.
 Said it was because I’m doing so well.
-Earned it.
 They’d put a picture of me up in the lobby.
 Thumbs up.
-One word on it: Success.
+One word underneath: Success.

 Picked up a Ginsters Buffet Bar from the 24-hour BP garage on the way.